phidatahq/phidata/README.md

 ## Example 2: Assistant that can write and run python code

 The `PythonAssistant` can perform virtually any task using python code.
-Create a file `python_assistant.py` and install pandas using `pip install pandas`
+Create a file `python_assistant.py`:

 ```python
 from phi.assistant.python import PythonAssistant